Channel 4 FM

 104.8 Channel 4 FM is the first English-language radio station in the United Arab Emirates.
 It launched on 1 June 1997 and plays music for a target audience of 18-34 year olds.

-On 1 June 2017, Channel 4 FM celebrated its 20th anniversary.
+The name is taken from the nickname of its sister television channel Ajman TV, which was also known as "Channel 4" at its beginning - as it was the fourth emirate to have its own television station.